franzonistefano/puppyd/README.md

 PuppYd is the first open source animal registry in the world.
 There are 3 smart contract deployed on Ethereum blockchain that allows Owners, Veterinarians and Insurance companies to register themself and performs several actions.
-The decentralized Application, develped in React, improve the interaction usability with the Ethereum network.
+The decentralized application, developed in React, improve the UI and UX for the interaction with the Ethereum network.

 ---